stashed/docs/docs/addons/etcd/basic-auth/index.md

 ```
 We can see from the above output that our Etcd cluster is ready to accept connections.

-### Enabling basic authentication in Etcd cluster
+### Enabling basic authentication
-To use basic-authentication in Etcd cluster, we need to add a user and a password for that user using `etcdctl` first.
+To use basic authentication in Etcd cluster, we need to create a user using `etcdctl`.
 We will add one special user, `root` and grant this user `root` role.
 The `root` role has global read-write access and permission accross an Etcd database by default.

 Let's exec into `etcd-0` pod and enable basic authentication,